 33. Notice of referral etc.

-If the Director has referred a complaint under section 31 or 32, the Director must —
+If the Director has referred a complaint under section 32, the Director must —

 (a) within 28 days notify the user and provider of the referral; and

-(b) give to the user and the provider a copy of each written communication that the Director gives to the registration board, person or body concerning the complaint, on the day on which that communication is given.
+(b) give to the user and the provider a copy of each written communication that the Director gives to the person or body concerning the complaint, on the day on which that communication is given.

+[Section 33 amended by No. 35 of 2010 s.
+82.]

 34. Preliminary assessment by Director

-(1) Within 28 days after receiving a complaint the Director must decide whether, and to what extent —
+(1) Within 28 days after receiving a complaint, or an element of a complaint, that is not to be dealt with by the National Board established for a registered provider’s health profession, the Director must decide whether, and to what extent —

 (a) to accept it;